 - 14. Anjali was playing basketball with her friends.
 She fell on the ground and got twisted ankle.
 The portion of her leg swelled and was paining badly.
 Her parents took her to the doctor who advised them to get an X-ray done.
 After the X-ray report the doctor concluded that there is a ligament injury and bone fracture.
-The leg was put in plaster for four weeks. - I. (a) Why did the doctor recommended an X-ray? - (b) What was the need for a plaster? - (c) Differentiate between tendon and ligament. - (d) Why women over 40 should take calcium supplements on a regular basis? - Ans. (a) X-ray is used in radiography to help detect the fracture or injury. - (b) Plasters allow the broken or injured parts to heal faster by holding them in place. - (c) Tendons are dense fibrous connective tissues with limited flexibility and join muscles with bones while ligaments contain elastic fibres and connect one bone with the other.
-They permit bending and rotational movement of bones over joints. - (d) Elderly women requires more calcium because of increased risk of osteoporosis.
+The leg was put in plaster for four weeks. - I. (a) Why did the doctor recommended an X-ray? - (b) What was the need for a plaster? - (c) (i) Differentiate between tendon and ligament. - (ii) Why women over 40 should take calcium supplements on a regular basis? - Ans. (a) X-ray is used in radiography to help detect the fracture or injury. - (b) Plasters allow the broken or injured parts to heal faster by holding them in place. - (c) (i) Tendons are dense fibrous connective tissues with limited flexibility and join muscles with bones while ligaments contain elastic fibres and connect one bone with the other.
+They permit bending and rotational movement of bones over joints.

+- (ii) Elderly women requires more calcium because of increased risk of osteoporosis.

 - II. (a) The doctor recommended an X-ray to

 - (i) produce picture of the inside.

 - (ii) evaluate the injury.

 - (iii) diagnose the bone fracture.

 - (iv) all of these.

-- Ans. (iv) all of these.

 - (b) Ligaments are elastic in nature due to the presence of

 - (i) white collagen fibres.

 - (ii) yellow fibres.

 - (iii) osteocytes.

 - (iv) calcium.

-- Ans. (ii) yellow fibres.
+Ans. (ii) yellow fibres.

-- (c) Select the correct difference between tendon and ligament.

-- (i) Tendon joins muscles with muscles whereas ligament joins muscles with bones.

-- (ii) Tendon joins one bone with other whereas ligament joins muscles with muscles.
+- (c) Select the correct difference between tendon and ligament. - (i) Tendon joins muscles with muscles whereas ligament joins muscles with bones. - (ii) Tendon joins one bone with other whereas ligament joins muscles with muscles.

-- (iii) Tendon joins muscles with bones whereas ligament joins one bone with the other.

-- (iv) Tendon joins one bone with other whereas ligament joins muscles with bones.
+- (iii) Tendon joins muscles with bones whereas ligament joins one bone with the other. - (iv) Tendon joins one bone with other whereas ligament joins muscles with bones.

-- Ans. (iii) Tendon joins muscles with bones whereas ligament joins one bone with the other.
+Ans. (iii) Tendon joins muscles with bones whereas ligament joins one bone with the other.

-- (d) Women over 40 are advised to take calcium supplements on a regular basis as it is the major constituent of
+- (d) Women over 40 are advised to take calcium supplements on a regular basis as it is the major constituent of - (i) tendons.

-- (i) tendons. (ii) cartilage.
+(ii) cartilage.

+(iii) blood.

-- (iii) blood. (iv) bones.
+(iv) bones.

-- Ans. (iv) bones.
+Ans. (iv) bones.

-- (e) A thin section of connective tissue 'X' is displayed in a practical class for identification.
+(e) A thin section of connective tissue 'X' is displayed in a practical class for identification.

-Students correctly identified the tissue $^{\prime} X^{\prime}$ as
+Students correctly identified the tissue 'X' as

+- (i) bone.

-- (i) bone. (ii) ligament.
+- (ii) ligament.

+- (iii) tendon.

-- (iii) tendon. (iv) cartilage.
+- (iv) cartilage.

-- Ans. (i) bone.
+Ans. (i) bone.

 - 15. Rohan's brother studies in grade 4 and his teacher taught them that new plants can be grown from many parts of the plant like stem, leaf, bulbs etc. He wanted to see it for himself and took a few pots and started putting leaves, stem cuttings and roots.
-That is when Rohan explained his brother that it is shown by specific plants and that the plant part should contain a bud to give rise to a new plant.
+That is when Rohan explained his brother that it is shown by specific plants and that the plant part should contain a bud to give rise to a new plant. - (a) Give an example of plant which forms new plants from bulb and leaf. - (b) What type of tissue is found in a bud? - (c) (i) Name the process during which new plants are formed from parts other than seeds.